Assignments

 Time and location restrictions

 There are no location restrictions.
 There are time restrictions.
-However, a good distribution of examinations over the semester has a positive effect on the preparation and organization of the learning process .
-For students with time constraints, it is difficult to meet deadlines if unforeseen situations arise (e.g. prolonged illness of a child).
+However, a good distribution of examinations over the semester has a positive effect on the preparation and organization of the learning process.
+For students with time constraints, it is difficult to complete assignments on the due date if unforeseen situations arise (e.g. prolonged illness of a child).

 Literature